Erica_Fischbach.png

 ACADEMY DIRECTOR

-Academy Director Erica Fischbach enjoyed a 20-year professional ballet career with American Ballet Theatre and Pacific Northwest Ballet before embarking on her current teaching career.
-Ms. Fischbach came to the Colorado Ballet after nine years as the Artistic Director of Southold Dance Theater in South Bend, IN.
-Ms. Fischbach is certified in the American Ballet Theatre Curriculum and the Gyrotonic Method.
-She has been on the faculty of the country's leading professional summer intensives including American Ballet Theatre and the Colorado Ballet, and is a current guest faculty at Indiana University’s Jacobs School of Music, University of North Carolina School of the Arts, and the Cecchetti Council of America.
+Academy Director Erica Fischbach enjoyed a distinguished 20-year professional career with American Ballet Theatre and Pacific Northwest Ballet before transitioning to teaching and leadership.
+She is fully certified in the American Ballet Theatre National Training Curriculum, as well as in Pilates and the Gyrotonic Method, and has served on the faculty of leading institutions including American Ballet Theatre, Indiana University’s Jacobs School of Music, the University of North Carolina School of the Arts (UNCSA), the Cecchetti Council of America, and Colorado Ballet.

-Erica Fischbach is thrilled to lead Colorado Ballet Academy’s team of dedicated, world-class professionals.
+Erica Fischbach is proud to be part of Colorado Ballet’s leadership and the Academy’s community of dedicated, world-class artists and educators.